kronor-io/haskell.nix/README.md

 This is a fork that builds only Cabal projects, uses ghc from upstream nixpkgs, and doesn't support cross platform builds / ghcjs builds.
 It was forked after we had to build every ghc from 8.10.7 to 9.8.2 one too many times.
-This fork also contains a fix that properly respects index-state in presence of revisions
+This fork also contains a bug fix that properly respects index-state in presence of revisions.

+There is a bug that is carried on from haskell.nix repo, where pinning a different version of a ghc core library will silently fail i.e. the plan succeeds but it'll always use the library shipped with the ghc version which can be misleading.

 `haskell.nix` can automatically translate your Cabal or Stack project and its dependencies into Nix code.